COSC3020/quicksort-nataliesleight/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

 The quicksort has two functions: quicksort and partition.
 The quicksort function has a while loop that runs up to n-2 times.
 Within this while loop is the function call to partition.
 Inside of partition is a for loop that loops from the variable low to the variable high.
 The variables change for each call of partition, decreasing the amount of loops.
 The first one loops n-1 times and decreases after.
 Thus the next loop is n-2 and the next n-3 until 1.
 The sum of all these for loops is $\frac{n}{2}(n-1)$.
-Multiplying the two loop times together gives
+Multiplying this expression together gives

 $(n-1)(\frac{n}{2})$